keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments.md

+INSTRUCTIONS on how to follow labs by week

+👉❗ = New week

-WEEK 1 LAB ASSESSMENTS
+👉❗ WEEK 1 LAB ASSESSMENTS

-Had to make a lab that introduced me to Amazon EC2.
-After doing the lab, the outcome was to learn the following Launch a web server with termination protection enabled
+Had to make a lab that introduced me to Amazon EC2. 💻 After doing the lab, the outcome was to learn the following Launch a web server with termination protection enabled